 With so many plugins available for your self-hosted WordPress site, it can often be really tough to choose the ones that best suit your needs.
-Currently, there are nearly 40,000 plugins in the official repo, not to mention countless premium plugins available for purchase from a host of different companies.
+Currently, there are nearly 60,000 plugins in the official Plugin Directory, not to mention countless premium plugins available for purchase from a host of different companies.

-Some of these plugins are freely available, while some carry a price tag.
+Some plugins are freely available, while some carry a price tag.
 But one thing that they all have in common is the fact they are all incredibly well built and perform their respective tasks in the best way possible.
-Some of them are also included in our WooBenefits — tailored discounts offered exclusively to WooThemes customers.

 1. Query Monitor

-What’s even more incredible is that this plugin is 100% free and is maintained regularly.
-That makes it some sort of a one stop shop for any WordPress developer, whether you are building themes or plugins.
+What’s even more incredible is that this plugin is 100% free and maintained regularly.
+That makes it a one-stop shop for any WordPress developer, whether you are building themes or plugins.

 SearchWP will instantly improve your WordPress search by including content that is usually ignored.

 The native search in WordPress is passable, but it’s not great.
 A few people have tried to improve it with custom indexing plugins that allow content to be found much more easily, but none of them have done it quite as well as SearchWP.
-Working in the background, SearchWP enables all of your site content to be searched – including custom fields, shortcode content, PDF content and so much more.
+Working in the background, SearchWP enables all of your site content to be searched — custom fields, shortcode content, PDF content, and more.

 Jonathan Christopher, the developer behind SearchWP, had this to say about what makes it such a great plugin: